getbigbytes/bigbytesdb/src/query/ast/README.md

-# bigbytes-common-ast
+# bigbytesdb-common-ast

-`bigbytes-common-ast` is a module of the Bigbytes project.
+`bigbytesdb-common-ast` is a module of the Bigbytesdb project.
 It provides the Abstract Syntax Tree (AST) used for parsing and interpreting SQL queries.